michaeltio/aurum/README.md

-# Aurum – Project Structure Overview
+# ✨ Aurum – Project Structure Overview

-This repository is organized as a **monorepo** with a clear separation of concerns between smart contracts, shared artifacts, and the frontend application.
+This repository is organized as a **monorepo** with a clear separation of concerns between smart contracts, shared artifacts, and the frontend application 🚀.

 ---

-## Folder Structure
+## 📂 Folder Structure

-### `contract/`
+### 🧠 `contract/`

-Contains all **smart contract–related code**.
+Contains all **smart contract–related code** that runs on-chain ⛓️.

 Includes: